ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-02.md

  SCIM defines two types of data entities: Resources and Attributes.

 #### SCIM Resource Object (SRO)
- A JSON object representing a user, group (or extension object like devices) used by the CRUD operations through the SCIM protocol.
-The Resource Object contains attributes defined by schemas such as those defined in [RFC7643] and can be implemented via the endpoints and parameters defined in [RFC7644].
-Others SCIM Resource Object (SRO) maybe defined by IETF and register in IANA under SCIM Schema URIs for Data Resources, there is alo the possibility of using the SCIM protocol with private SCIM Resource Object (SRO) that will not even be register in IANA.
+ A SCIM Resource Object (SRO) is a JSON representation of a resource instance (e.g., a User, Group, or extension type such as a Device) operated on using the SCIM protocol.
+Attributes of an SRO are defined by schemas such as [RFC7643] and are accessed via endpoints and parameters defined in [RFC7644].
+Additional SCIM resource types may be defined by the IETF and registered in IANA under SCIM Schema URIs.
+Private, non-registered resource types may also be used between consenting parties.

 #### SCIM Resource Object Attribute (SROA)
  A named element of a SCIM Resource Object (SRO).
 Attributes are defined in section 2 of [RFC7643] and include characteristics like cardinality (single or multiple values), data types (string, boolean, binary, etc.), and characteristics (required, unique, etc.).